Management IgnitionIgnite the potential in your team

 33%

-more revenue generated by CEOs who excel at delegation compared to those who don't
+more revenue generated by CEOs who excel at delegation, and their companies grow faster

 Gallup